Florida bank robbery suspect arrested in Bradford County

-TOWANDA, BRADFORD COUNTY (WBRE/WYOU) — A suspect wanted for a bank robbery in Hillsborough County, Florida (FL), was located and arrested in Towanda.
+TOWANDA, BRADFORD COUNTY (WBRE/WYOU) — A suspect wanted for a bank robbery in Hillsborough County, Florida, was located and arrested in Towanda.

 According to the Hillsborough County Sherriff’s Office, 46-year-old Stormy Chris Randall Giddens was arrested in Bradford County, Pennsylvania in connection to a bank robbery in Hillsborough County, FL.

-Sheriffs say on Friday, February 24, 2023, just before 2:30 p.m., the suspect, Stormy Giddens committed a robbery at the Regions Bank located at 3522 Bell Shoals Road in Valrico, FL.
+Sheriffs say on Friday, February 24, just before 2:30 p.m., the suspect Stormy Giddens committed a robbery at the Regions Bank located at 3522 Bell Shoals Road in Valrico, FL.

-According to a press release, Giddens, passed a note to the bank teller implying he was in possession of a gun.
+According to a press release, Giddens passed a note to the bank teller implying he had a gun.
 The teller then handed Giddens an undisclosed amount of money and Giddens took off on foot, running through the ‘Publix’ parking lot, sheriffs say.

-The Towanda Borough Police Department says on Tuesday, February 28, officers received information about Giddens hiding inside a home in Towanda due to his crime in FL.
+The Towanda Borough Police Department says on Tuesday, February 28, officers received information about Giddens hiding inside a home in Towanda.

 Towanda police say they spoke with the Hillsborough County Sheriff’s Office, and a warrant was issued the following day.